robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 Can this behaviour lead to holding OpenAI accountable for the damages?
 In a dystopian legal system, possibly.
 After all, which lawyer will refuse a paying client?
 So, the AI hype may quickly evolve into a trial boom.

+[!INFO]
+**Katia Note**: An implicit assuption here, was correctly identified as a prevalent societal bias (Adam Smith's rational economic agent, which despite unsuitable for the modern complexity is still influencing many people decisions) rather than a personal dogma of the author.
+[/INFO]

 ...

 <span id="dilemma-f"></span>